hbatagelo/cpp_starter_project/README.md

 -I./include
 ```

 `-I./include` adds the local header files outside `src` to the include search path.
-Otherwise, clang-tidy complains about missing headers in VS Code.
+If the headers are not added to the search path, clang-tidy will complain about missing headers in VS Code.

 ## License

 Unlicense

-Enjoy!